jcaip/jcaip.github.io/_posts/2018-10-01-Placeholder.md

 ---
 published: false
 ---

+These are just random thoughts I keep so that I can reference them later.

+# DistBelief Part 2
 1. First, we tried to use openmpi to run our code - good starting point. profile code

 I should be able to use starcluster to spin up an OpenMPI cluster.

-I just need to change the model to use model averaging instead of this param-request approach.

-also need to figure out their bipartite graph shit
+I just need to change the model to use model averaging instead of this param-request approach. also need to figure out their bipartite graph shit

 can't use a gradient norm update.

-ill conditioning
+something about ill conditioning

-# Links
+# Wasserstein Distance

 https://www.youtube.com/watch?v=aEOuu75z694

-# Notes about optimal transport
+## Notes about optimal transport

 kl divergence measures overlap, but if they don't overlap at all we gain no more information.

 EMD/ Wassertien distance